ralphluo11/macs113final-project-greatproject/README.md

     ```

   * **Why Spark & partitioning?** Conversion at cluster scale removes local bottlenecks.
 Partitioning by `publish_date` exploits partition pruning, so downstream queries scan only relevant date folders, reducing I/O by up to **90%** on time-bound workloads.
+  * **Why Parquet?** Columnar storage with predicate pushdown and vectorized reads means Spark scans only required columns, reducing I/O and improving query latency by up to **5×** on wide tables.

   * **Scalability Benefit:** Snappy-compressed Parquet with partition folders reduces data footprint by ~70% and accelerates reads on subsets.